Texas-A-M-College-of-Engineering/aws-tamu-engr-redirect.engr.tamu.edu-rewrite-rules/README.md

 This will cause the automated tests to run.
 If all tests pass, you can merge your PR and the rules will be live.
-Keep in mind that caching happens at both the CloudFront edge locations and the Lambda@Edge function, so you may not see the change reflected immediately
+Keep in mind that caching happens at both the CloudFront edge locations and the Lambda@Edge function, so you may not see the changes reflected immediately

 ## Rules